JacksonSRodrigues/JacksonSRodrigues/README.md

 ## Projects

 ### Field Inspection App (Utilities Domain)
-A ReactNative iPad app for assisitng field Inspectors to perform Inspections on their assets, both in online and offline mode.
+A ReactNative iPad app for assisting field Inspectors to perform Inspections on their assets, both in online and offline mode.

-Responsibilities included, Lead UI Development, Enabling 100% sync of data genearated within Client devices with remote Server.
+Responsibilities included, Lead UI Development, Enabling 100% sync of data generated within Client devices with remote Server.
 Improving the stability and quality of application.

 > **Technologies:** *ReactNative, NodeJS, iOS, Typescript, SQLite, MongoDB*

 <br>

-### Content Recommendation & Classifiation (TCS.COM)
+### Content Recommendation & Classification (TCS.COM)
-This was introduced to provide adaptive content marketing capabilities to the website without generating individual user profiles or collecting personal informations.
-Classifications of visitors are done to pre-identified grouspa dn provided with targeted experience for each group.
+This was introduced to provide adaptive content marketing capabilities to the website without generating individual user profiles or collecting personal information.
+Classifications of visitors are done to pre-identified groups and provided with targeted experience for each group.
-Related content classification was done to identify and recommend releated storeies based on their Semantic Similarity.
+Related content classification was done to identify and recommend related stories based on their Semantic Similarity.
 The aim is to replace manual and tag based related content recommendations as this could provide less accurate on large volume of contents.

-Responsibilites included designing and developing a system to provide on the fly classification of visitors and provide targetted experience.
+Responsibilities included designing and developing a system to provide on the fly classification of visitors and provide targeted experience.
 Also

 > **Technologies:** *Python, Sklearn, Tensorflow, Flask, Swagger, Gensim, NLTK, SPACY*

 <br>

 ### Skill Market Place
-This was an inhouse blockchain based solution for management and validation of Skills of associate within an organization.
+This was an in-house blockchain based solution for management and validation of Skills of associate within an organization.
 Users could endorse skills and get it validated which later gets added to their profile.

 Responsibilities included leading UI development for this product with ReactJS, enabling CI/CD and building a team for supporting future enhancements.